 - The 2022 Residential Annual Minimum will be $229.00 and billed at $57.25 per quarter.

 - The 2022 Commercial Annual Minimum will be $397.00 and billed at $99.25 per quarter.

 - The billing cycle for 2022 will continue to be billed quarterly by dividing the annual bill into quarterly installments.

-Preceding this recommendation, the Board has identified and engaged in a deliberative process to prepare the 2022 budgets and has considered the following factors in the process of setting appropriate water and sanitary sewer rates:
+The Board of Directors has identified and engaged in a deliberative process to prepare the budget annually and considers the following factors in the process of setting appropriate water and sanitary sewer rates:

 - Capital Improvement Projects and Long-Term Planning